zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

     block content
 ```

 Let's have a look at the above code.
-Activate Angular for the whole page by
+Activate AngularJS for the whole page by
 adding `ng-app` as an attribute to the `html` tag.
 Load `angular.min.js` from
  Google CDN and `controller.js` from file.
 Inside the body I created a basic
  menu to navigate from one